-People are helped to monitor their thoughts, feelings and actions.
-The therapist will help you to find out the unhelpful thoughts and behaviours which may be contributing to your distress.
-These thoughts could be linked to your delusions and your behaviours to your hallucinatory experiences.
-The therapist will help you to work out helpful ways of thinking and reacting and then to put these positive thoughts and behaviours into real situation.
+With CBT, people are helped to monitor their thoughts, feelings and actions.
+The therapist will help them to find out the unhelpful thoughts and behaviours which may be contributing to their distress.
+These thoughts could be linked to delusions, and behaviours to hallucinatory experiences.
+The therapist will help to work out helpful ways of thinking and reacting and then to put these positive thoughts and behaviours into real situations.

-CBT is recommended if you are suffering from psychotic symptoms as it can help you cope with troublesome delusions and hallucinations.
-It equips you with various coping strategies so that you are able to solve your issues and problems.
+CBT is recommended if someone are suffering from psychotic symptoms as it can help them cope with troublesome delusions and hallucinations.
+It equips individuals with various coping strategies so that they are able to solve their issues and problems.

-This is especially helpful if you live with your family or are in close contact with them.
-Family therapy will help your family to understand your problems and how best to support you.
+This is especially helpful if the person with Schizoaffective Disorder lives with their family or are in close contact with them.
+Family therapy will help a family to understand the person’s problems and how best to support them.

 Supportive Psychotherapy and Counselling

-People are able to discuss their problems and issues with a professional in detail and gain support from telling your story to someone who will listen.
+People are able to discuss their problems and issues with a professional in detail and gain support from telling their story to someone who will listen.

 Some people may have difficulty talking about their emotions.
-Art therapy can help you to express your emotions through art.
+Art therapy can help these individuals to express your emotions through art.

-This is an opportunity to meet other people with the same illness and to discuss alternative coping strategies, recognising early signs that you may be starting to feel unwell again.
+This is an opportunity to meet other people with the same illness and to discuss alternative coping strategies, recognising early signs that they may be starting to feel unwell again.

 Community Mental Health Services

-These services are important in keeping you out of hospital or in managing your gradual return back into the community after being discharged from hospital.
-Specialist services may be needed including community psychiatric nursing, social services and occupational therapy as well as support in managing your domestic and financial affairs.
+These services are important in keeping people with Schizoaffective Disorder out of hospital or in managing a gradual return back into the community after being discharged from hospital.
+Specialist services may be needed, including community psychiatric nursing, social services and occupational therapy as well as support in managing domestic and financial affairs.

-There are different teams that can support you in the community:
+There are different teams that can òffer support in the community:

-- Crisis Resolution Home Treatment Team: can help at you at home, prevent a hospital admission and provide intensive support after a hospital admission.
+- Crisis Resolution Home Treatment Team: can help at home, prevent a hospital admission and provide intensive support after a hospital admission.

 Care Programme Approach (CPA) (England and Wales only)

-This is a way of making sure that you get the right care and support.
-You may be given a care co-ordinator who is responsible for organising different parts of your treatment.
-You will have regular meetings every 6 to 9 months which can include your family or carer(s).
+This is a way of making sure that individuals get the right care and support.
+Individuals may be given a care co-ordinator who is responsible for organising different parts of their treatment.
+These include regular meetings every 6 to 9 months which can include family or carer(s).
 A plan will be made about what to do in an emergency, including what has helped in the past.
-Your plan will be amended at each CPA meeting to take into account what you and your family/carer(s) would like to happen.
+Plans are amended at each CPA meeting to take into account what individuals and their family/carer(s) would like to happen.